The key to working out what’s going on with your DNS is understanding how it works. DNS can be deceptive, since there’s lots of caching.

 You must first understand that DNS is a tree structure:

 At the very top of the tree is a single file about 250KB in size.
 This is called the Root Zone Database and is served from a web server.
 You can download it yourself from http://www.internic.net/zones/root.zone.
-This file is controlled by the Internet Assigned Numbers AuthorityWikipedia: The Internet Assigned Numbers Authority (IANA) is a standards organization that oversees global IP address allocation, autonomous system number allocation, root zone management in the Domain Name Syst... and is overseen by the US Department of CommerceWikipedia: In the United States, the Department of Commerce is an executive department of the federal government concerned with promoting economic growth.
-Among its tasks are gathering economic and demographic d....
+This file is controlled by the Internet Assigned Numbers AuthorityWikipedia: The Internet Assigned Numbers Authority (IANA) is a standards organization that oversees global IP address allocation, autonomous system number allocation, root zone management in the Domain Name Syst... and is overseen by the US Department of CommerceWikipedia: The United States Department of Commerce is an executive department of the U.S. federal government concerned with promoting economic growth.
+Among its tasks are gathering economic and demographic data....
 As I said before, the key to DNS is caching and a denial of service attack against the root zone database server would have very little affect on the DNS system.

 On the second level of the tree is the DNS Root name serversWikipedia: A root name server is a name server for the root zone of the Domain Name System (DNS) of the Internet.
 It directly answers requests for records in the root zone and answers other requests by returning....
 Information about these can be found on the root servers website.
 These servers are all run by big players in the world of the Internet.
 As you can see from the site, there are currently 13 registered root servers which can be accessed at [a-m].root-servers.net (e.g. c.root-servers.net).
 There cannot be any more of these because of the size limit of a UDP datagram (as used for DNS lookups).
 You’ll see, from the map, that there’s a lot more than 13 physical servers.
 The root servers utilize anycastWikipedia: Anycast is a network addressing and routing methodology in which a single destination address has multiple routing paths to two or more endpoint destinations.
 Routers will select the desired path on t... to serve the same IP address on servers in different locations.
 Anycast typically works such that connections to an anycasted IP should hit the server physically closest to you.
 The a-m root server mappings are more about who runs the servers than they are about how many there actually are.